 Energy and power are often used as interchangeable terms.
 However, when it comes to electrical engineering, energy and power hold completely different meanings.
 The difference between energy and power revolves around transferal.
-According to Energy Education, “energy is the ability to create a change, [whereas] power is how fast energy is used or transmitted.”
+According to Energy Education, “Energy is the ability to create a change, [whereas] power is how fast energy is used or transmitted.”
 In other words, energy is the fuel and power is the engine using it.
-In the scope of Internet of Things (IoT), a device’s power management solution can make or break how efficiently it uses its energy.
+In the scope of the Internet of Things (IoT), a device’s power management solution can make or break how efficiently it uses its energy.

-Types of Power Management Solutions
+4 Common Types of Power Management Solutions

 When selecting a power supply option for an IoT device, it is essential to select a component that extends battery life and enhances functionality.
 When determining an optimal power management solution, it is important to consider the component’s maximum I/O and frequency range.
 As a leading distributor of wireless video and embedded semiconductors, Symmetry Electronics offers a comprehensive line card with suppliers that specialize in providing customers with dynamic power management solutions.